okarthikb/A2C/README.md

 ![](returns.png)

 Using A2C, we see the agent gets max return by epoch 50.
 Time to reach epoch 50 (for Apple M1 8GB) is ~5s.
+Make sure to run `pip install -r requirements.txt` (or `conda install --file requirements.txt`).